IGPla/systembuilder/templates/README.md

 2. Create a README file in every environment folder to store all information about it
 3. Create a docker-compose.yml.template file in every environment root folder with your docker compose build template (prepared to be filled with project vars)
 4. Create defaultvars.json with all default values for project vars.
 Simple dict format
+5. Create preserveflags.json with a list of flags that must be preserved
 5. Create a builder-config.json file in every environment root folder with all steps for your build.
 Steps must follow a schema:
 {
   "MOMENT": [